wbira/cka-preparation/core-concepts/architecture.md

 5. Kube Proxy
 Internal virual network that gives connectivity between all PODs in a cluster.
 Kube proxy is a process that lives in each node in a cluster.
-It's looking for a new services, and creates appropiate rules on each node  to forward traffic to those services using e.g IP Tables rules.
+It's looking for a new services, and creates appropiate rules on each node  to forward traffic to those services using e.g IP Tables rules on each node